jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

     Use :command:`application-list` to confirm that the application has been aborted.

+``application-update``
--   Use the following command to update the deployed application to a different version.
+    Use the following command to update the deployed application to a different version.

     .. code-block:: none